Thermal Bridging – How can I Design to Pass?

 Thermal Bridging Schemes from Independent Bodies:

 Many independent industry bodies have created schemes of approved details to allow constructors to address thermal bridging.
-These are:
+This is not an exhaustive list but includes:

 Accredited Construction Details – Most of the junctions covered in SAP are represented in this scheme.
 This is the most common set of approved details that we use in SAP, and we have written more about these junctions on our Accredited Construction Details page.
 The junctions can be viewed on the Planning Portal website.